lvgl/lvgl/docs/widgets/menu.rst

 Linking between menu pages
 --------------------------

-For instance, you have created a btn obj in the main page.
-When you click the btn obj, you want it to open up a new page, use :cpp:expr:`lv_menu_set_load_page_event(menu, obj, new page)`.
+For instance, you have created a button obj in the main page.
+When you click the button obj, you want it to open up a new page, use :cpp:expr:`lv_menu_set_load_page_event(menu, obj, new page)`.

 Create a menu container, section, separator